pyprg/egrid/README.md

                multiplier when var/const is 0.
                the effective multiplier is a linear function of var/const (mx + n)
+            * .cost, float, cost of changing (for Volt-Var-control)

     * .get_injfactorgroups: function (iterable_of_int) -> (pandas.DataFrame)